kostaskaragiorgos/Titanic-Dataset/doc/documentation.md

 ## Save file

+You can save predictions to a new .csv file by using File --> Save file menu or by using the Ctrl+ S keybind

 <p><img src ="doc images/File menu/save file.png" title="save file"/> </p>

 if there are no predictions to save an error window pops up